 Chief among perceived drawbacks are the cost of the car and the restricted range that needs frequent battery recharging.
 One Nissan Leaf chauffeur complained that the automobile lasted as little as 43 miles on a charge in the winter season rather than the assured 73 miles, and recharging the cars and truck with a 120-volt charger might take 20 hours.

-” Federal billions cannot overcome the fact that electric vehicles and plug-in electric hybrids meet few, if any, real consumer needs,” The Washington Post observed in an editorial. ” Compared with gas-powered cars, they deliver inferior performance at much higher costs.”
+” Federal billions can not get rid of the fact that electrical lorries and plug-in electric hybrids meet couple of, if any, real consumer requirements,” The Washington Post observed in an editorial. ” Compared with gas-powered automobiles, they provide inferior efficiency at much greater costs.”